-The Henry P. Becton School of Nursing and Allied Health
+The Henry P. Becton School of Nursing & Allied Health

-The School of Nursing is celebrating 58 years of providing excellent nursing education to 2,060 graduates of the program this year.
-In 1952, the school of Nursing started as a department 10 years after Fairleigh Dickinson University was founded.
+The School of Nursing is celebrating 67 years of providing excellent nursing education, with 3,679 graduates this year.
+The School of Nursing started as a department in 1952, 10 years after Fairleigh Dickinson University was founded.
 In 1993, the department was designated as School of Nursing.
 Since 2015 the School has offered programs at both the Metropolitan Campus and the Florham Campus of FDU.

 The first program at the School of Nursing was an associate degree-nursing program developed in 1952.
 As the trend toward baccalaureate education increased, the program was phased out and graduated its last class in 1970.
 In 1968, the associate degree program was replaced by the generic baccalaureate program for students who just graduated from high school.
 In 1985, an accelerated track of baccalaureate program designed for non-nurses holding baccalaureate degrees in other disciplines were initiated.
 This was offered as a full-time one year program.
 In fall 1993, a two year division of the accelerated track was initiated.
 As the interest in a nursing career dwindled among high school graduates, the enrollment in the accelerated programs for second career individuals has increased.